rtomiyasu/PeakSearch/README.md

 Figure 2 : Output IGOR text file
 ```

+## NEWS
+### 2024/1/31
+- The web page of the source codes was moved from OSDN to GitHub.

 ## FAQ
 - [How to use the PeakSearch program](#How_to_use_the_PeakSearch_program)
 - [How to adjust the parameters](#How_to_adjust_the_parameters)